Directors: Johannes Botha Linda Schultz Michael Naude Ryan Botha Johan Schultz

 March 2009 the ZPSF for the first time sent up 3 trucks carrying 22 tons of food that was distributed to more than 1600 pensioners.
 It was also in March 2009 that the ZPSF store room moved from Hannes’s house to a warehouse in Malelane.

 The fund is monitored and managed by 5 Directors.
-We had a change of Directors this past year with 2 Directors resigning due to personal reasons.
-They were replaced by Linda Schultz and Johan Schultz.
-This has been updated at CIPS (Company & Intellectual Property Commission).
 All major decisions require there be a unanimous vote.
 General full time management and administration of the Fund remains vested in the Director Hannes Botha, but all principle decisions have been agreed upon and supported by the other four Directors.

-Our current year end for 2014 has just been completed.
-All expenditure has been approved by the Directors and formal tax receipts are being issued to all South African based donors for tax relief purposes.
-In addition, all donors receive an email of acknowledgement after every donation made .The ZPSF’s accounts have again been professionally scrutinized and audited, and the audit report states that the accounts are completely accurate and acceptable, and that there are no irregularities.
+Our current year end for 2018 has just been completed.
+All expenditure has been approved by the Directors and formal tax receipts have been issued to all South African based donors for tax relief purposes.
+In addition, all donors receive an email of acknowledgement after every donation made .The ZPSF’s accounts have again been professionally scrutinized and reviewed and the review report states that the accounts are completely accurate and acceptable, and that there are no irregularities.
 We were given a 100% clean bill of financial health.
 This is done by 2 outside firms from Johannesburg.

 Our biggest Annual expenses are as follows: